 In 2021, JERAA is delighted to announce that our specialist award categories are continuing thanks to our sponsors.
 The Monash Climate Change Communication Research Hub Prize for best Climate Change Reporting attracts a $200 prize.
 Intellect are also providing a book voucher of 100 GBP for the Best Publication award.

 The Mindframe for Journalism Education categories each attract a $200 prize and are sponsored by Everymind.
-The Dart Centre Asia Pacific prize is also $200, sponsored by Dart Centre Asia Pacific, and there are two $200 awards sponsored by Our Watch that recognise coverage of a violence against women issue.
+The Dart Centre Asia Pacific prize is also $200, sponsored by Dart Centre Asia Pacific, and there are two $200 awards sponsored by Our Watch for excellence in the coverage of violence against women.
 JERAA also thanks the anonymous sponsor who provides $200 for the John Newfong Prize for Reporting on Indigenous Affairs.

 Dr Catriona Bonfiglioli is the 2021 Anne Dunn Scholar